christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     }
     ```

--   With the exception of global variables, variable names should not include underscores.

 ### Types

 #### var

 -   Declare variables as `var` within paint routines, mouse callbacks, regular functions, and custom timer callbacks.
-    > var may occasionally be needed in other parts of your script but avoid using them if there is a suitable alternative.
+    > var may occasionally be needed in other parts of your script but avoid using it if there is a suitable alternative.

 #### const var